 RSS: there's nothing better This article summarises why social media services like Facebook and Twitter are a totally inadequate way of receiving updates from blogs and other websites.
 We had the perfect system all along: RSS.
 Yes, the technology is dated, but it remains the best at what it does and isn’t closed source or…

 Architects had to face up to the problems that eventually emerged with bold modernist designs.
 Now Facebook and Twitter need to wake up to the fact that their platforms are damaging society.

+Fashion, Maslow and Facebook's control of social — Benedict Evans An interesting look at the parallels between the fashion industry and modern day digital trendsetters.
 The fashion industry does not set fashion - it proposes them.
 It tries to work out the mood and the zeitgeist and looks for ideas that might express that.
 The…

 Native apps, social media networks and big content silos are slick.
-But the whole idea about the web — the reason it has been so successful — is that it is open and democratic.
+But the whole idea about the web -- the reason it has been so successful -- is that it is open and democratic.